airsquared/blobsaver/README.md

 - Store an unlimited number of devices
 - Save blobs for beta versions
 - No need to download entire .ipsw for beta versions (just specify link)
+- Save blobs to TSS Saver and SHSH Host as well with one click

 ## Feedback